yutakusuno/apollo-server-cloud-functions-demo/README.md

   -d '{"query":"mutation { createPost(title: \"Test Post\", content: \"This is a test post.\") { title, content } }"}' \
 ```

-Replace REGION and PROJECT_ID with the actual values for your Google Cloud project, and ensure the correct path for the Cloud Function endpoint (graphqlHandler in this case).
+Replace REGION and PROJECT_ID with the actual values for your Google Cloud project, and ensure the correct path for the Cloud Functions endpoint (graphqlHandler in this case).